cryptotrndz/website/about.md

 ### 🔍 Hello Readers :

-We are delivering Fresh, Curated and minimalistic digests for cryptos and web3 to your device.
+We are delivering Fresh, Curated and organic digests for cryptos and web3 to your device.

 ### ✨ Our Intent :